wp-plugins/siteorigin-panels/readme.txt

 I've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 1.3.1 =
+* Fixed issue with CSS of bundled widgets conflicting with some plugins.
+* CSS is now generated separately instead of inline.
+This also allows for multiple page layouts on a single archive/page.
+* Fixed some JS errors.
+* Made call to action widget responsive.
+* Properly handles password protected posts.

 = 1.3 =
 * Added option to select row styles.
 Requires theme integration.